ManosijGhosh/Feature-Selection-Algorithm/README.md

 * Put all the data files in a folder name _Data_
 * run file _pso.m_

-Link for algorithm details: https://ieeexplore.ieee.org/abstract/document/637339/ - automatic!
+Link for algorithm details: [Paper](https://ieeexplore.ieee.org/abstract/document/637339/)